 Amaretto Liqueur 101: Recipes, Drinking Tips, and Brands

-What is amaretto liqueur?
+What is Amaretto liqueur?

 Amaretto is a delicious Italian liqueur with a sweet, almond flavor.
-It’s a bit sweet with a hint of bitterness, and you can taste vanilla and rich almond in it.
+It’s a bit sweet with a hint of bitterness, and you can taste vanilla and rich almonds in it.
 Surprisingly, even though it’s known for its almond taste, it’s often made from apricot pits or peach stones.
 These natural ingredients give it that familiar almond flavor.

 Amaretto liqueur can mixed with lots of drinks